This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 stole borrowed from our fellow Army comrades.

-There are instances when we aren’t hiking fifteen miles in a day and don’t necessarily need to be concerned about extra weight.
+There are instances when we aren’t hiking fifteen miles in a day and don’t need to be concerned about extra weight.
 But it’s hard to beat risotto with chicken after a long day of visitor center exhibits, wayside vistas, and Ranger-guided tours.